Crime Wing Performance Pledge

 Criminal Investigation

-• Police will inform a complainant:
+• Police will inform the complainant of the following:

-• when a person has been arrested and charged in connection with the report.
+• When a person has been arrested and charged in connection with the report.

 • Property not required as an exhibit will be returned to the owner as soon as possible.